-Moving costs an average of only $850 but can range anywhere from $200 to $6,700.
-Most interstate moves cost about $4,000 or $1,000 per room – significantly more expensive than in-state moves due to higher regulation and increased fuel costs.
+Moving costs most U.S. homeowners between $750 and $2,100, on average.
+Most interstate moves cost about $4,000 or $1,000 per room – significantly more expensive than shorter ones due to higher regulation and increased fuel costs.

 Factors that affect moving costs include: